 Credit: Justin Simoni

-The one-two punch of the Gossamer Gear Gorilla and Gossamer Gear Mariposa also get high honors for ease of use.
+The Gossamer Gear Gorilla and Gossamer Gear Mariposa also get high honors for ease of use.
 Both are intuitively designed, making it easy to just throw them on your back, yet both have the features we like to see in more advanced packs.
-Standout details include the voluminous center pocket – like every stitch of clothing we'd need from sun-up to sun-down – which keeps us from having to open up the main compartment to rummage around for a jacket.
+Standout details include the voluminous center pocket, which can hold most everything we need for the day, like every stitch of clothing we'd need from sun-up to sun-down, keeping us from having to open up the main compartment to rummage around for what we're looking for.

 The Gossamer Gear Gorilla 50 delivers a ton of value for the features it offers, and was our choice for a particularly adventurous alternative on the CDT through the hinterlands of Colorado.